mattermost/docs/source/deployment/admin-roles.rst

 Assigning Admin Roles
 ---------------------

-System Admins can assign roles and modify privileges using the mmctl tool.
+System Admins can assign roles using the mmctl tool.
 This can be done either locally or remotely.

 The format of the mmctl command is: